Exfoliation is an important step that happens regularly in a good skincare regimen.

 Lactic Acid is another common Alpha Hydroxy Acid that is naturally derived from lactose in milk.
 Like glycolic acid, it is known to have powerful exfoliating and anti-aging effects.

-Lactic Acid is slightly less irritating and more moisturizing than glycolic acid, which makes it the perfect exfoliating solution for dry and very sensitive skin.
+Lactic Acid is slightly less irritating and more moisturizing than glycolic acid, making it the perfect exfoliating solution for dry and very sensitive skin.

 It also helps with minimizing pigmentation as well as refine skin texture and plump out any irregularities.

-The 10% formulation by The Ordinary offers mild exfoliation and is supported with a purified Tasmanian pepper berry, a plant derivative known to reduce inflammation and sensitivity that is often associated with exfoliation.
+The 10% formulation by The Ordinary offers mild exfoliation.
+It is supported with a purified Tasmanian pepper berry, a plant derivative known to reduce inflammation and sensitivity that is often associated with exfoliation.

 The Ordinary also has a milder, 5% formula available which is a more suitable option for beginners.